 2 Samuel 7:1-8:18, John 14:15-31, Psalms 119:33-48, Proverbs 15:33

-And if you have a prayer request or encouragement there are number of ways to reach out.
-You can hit the Hotline button in the app, which is the little red button at the top or you can dial a number of numbers depending on where you are in the world.
-In the Americas 877-942-4253.
-If you are in the UK or Europe, you can dial 44-20-3608-8078.
-And if you are in Australia or that part of the world, you can dial 61-3-8820-5459 is the number to call.
+And, as always, if you have a prayer request or encouragement, you can hit the Hotline button in the app.
+That’s the little red button up at the top or you can dial a number of numbers depending on where you are in the world.
+In the Americas 877-942-4253 is the number to call.
+In the UK or Europe 44-20-3608-8078.
+And in Australia or that part of the world 61-3-8820-5459 is the number to call.

 Community Prayer and Praise: